-Thank you for helping those living with the double disadvantage of poverty and disability.
+Thank you for helping people living with the double disadvantage of poverty and disability.
 Each and every gift you send is truly appreciated.
 Our website processes donations made by either Credit Cards or by Debit Cards with online purchasing capabilities.
 These types of debit cards will typically show the Visa or MasterCard logo on the front.
-If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us email@example.com
+If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us firstname.lastname@example.org

 Help protect children and adults from the agony of Neglected Tropical Diseases (NTDs) like Trachoma.
 The impact of your gift will be multiplied x8.

 This programme aims to improve the quality of life of people living in Nigeria by reducing the prevalence of blinding Trachoma.
 For the past twenty years, the poorest 25% of the world’s population were at risk from this highly infectious but neglected tropical disease.

 Worldwide 36 million people are blind, yet 75% of blindness is preventable or treatable.
 The world’s leading cause of preventable blindness is Trachoma, a bacterial infection that causes a roughening of the inner surface of the eyelids.
 This roughening can lead to pain in the eyes, breakdown of the outer surface or cornea of the eyes, and eventual blindness.